Algorithm Selection for Software Verification using Graph Neural Networks: Introduction

-In this paper, we introduce a graph neural network approach to algorithm selection for verification of software, \textsc{Graves}.
-Given an arbitrary program $P$ and a specification $\phi$, our approach can be used to rank a portfolio of verification tools based on their ability to accurately and efficiently verify $P$.
-Through an automated process, $P$ is converted into a graph, $G$, which is constructed from the program's abstract syntax tree, control flow edges, and data flow edges.
-Using $G$, a GNN, consisting of graph attention layers, a jumping knowledge layer, and an attention based pooling layer, produces a graph feature vector.
-A simple neural network uses this vector to predict a fitness score for each verifier in question.
+In this work, we introduce \textsc{Graves}, an \emph{expressive} and \emph{adaptive} approach to algorithm selection for program verification.
+Given a program $P$ and a specification $\phi$, \textsc{Graves} ranks a portfolio of verification tools based on their ability to accurately and efficiently verify $P$.
+Through an automated process, $P$ is converted into a graph, $G$, which is constructed from the program's AST with control flow, data flow, and function call edges added.
+A graph neural network encodes $G$ into a single vector which a neural network uses to produce a fitness score for each verifier in \textsc{Graves}' portfolio.

+\textsc{Graves} encodes programs using a graph that directly incorporates information verifiers use to perform their analysis, allowing it to be more \emph{expressive} than CST which uses only the AST. \textsc{Graves} uses state-of-the-art graph neural networks (GNN) layers that learn to \emph{adapt} \textsc{Graves}' graph encoding to the given program.
+Like WLJ, \textsc{Graves} alters the value of each node in the graph using its neighbors.
+Unlike WLJ, it learns to weigh each node, effectively boosting the values of nodes it learns to be important.
+Using a pooling layer, \textsc{Graves} then combines the nodes of the graph together into a single, fixed sized vector.
+This pooling layer makes use of an attention mechanism, allowing \textsc{Graves} a chance to identify components of the program graph that are impactful in deciding verifier performance.

+We prototyped \textsc{Graves} inside the verification framework CPAChecker~\cite{beyer2011cpachecker} and entered it into SV-Comp 2021 under the name \textsc{Graves-CPA}~\cite{GRAVES-SVCOMP22}\footnote{https://github.com/will-leeson/cpachecker}.
+In competition, it beat PeSCo, WLJ's CPAChecker-based implementation, in the ``Software Systems'' category, which evaluates tools on large, realistic software projects. \textsc{Graves-CPA} used a less sophisticated CPA configuration than PeSCo, with \textsc{Graves-CPA} utilizing a smaller portfolio of verification techniques than PeSCo. \textsc{Graves-CPA} also allowed techniques predicted to fail to run instead of exiting early.
+In spite of these limitations, the success of \textsc{Graves-CPA} motivated us to build on these ideas by incorporating more efficient and effective GNN layers into \textsc{Graves}.